 - Weaknesses: Lighter on analytics vs. HubSpot/Zoho.

-Best for: Sales squads craving visibility and buy-in.
+Best for: Sales teams needing clear visibility and quick adoption.

-Zoho CRM is the value king - Zia AI, analytics, custom UI at bargain prices (TechRadar).
+Zoho CRM offers Zia AI, analytics, custom UI at competitive prices (TechRadar).

 - Pricing: Free for 3; ~$14/seat paid.

-- Strengths: Feature ocean, Zoho suite ties (email, projects).
+- Strengths: Comprehensive features, Zoho suite integration (email, projects).

 - Weaknesses: Overwhelming; admin-heavy.

-Best for: Enterprise vibes on SMB budgets, if you don’t mind the curve.
+Best for: Teams wanting enterprise features on SMB budgets, if you can handle the learning curve.

 Salesforce - enterprise staple.
 Starter aims at startups wanting big-league from go.